 You probably take pride in your pup’s healthy, shiny coat.
 But what happens when it begins looking lackluster and white dander starts standing out against her fur?
 Seborrhea in dogs, also known as dandruff, is extremely common and can be linked to genetics or secondary causes.
 If your dog has dandruff, several treatment options may reduce the prevalence and discomfort associated with the condition.
-Shampoos with natural healing agents like CBD may relieve itching and redness from seborrhea while restoring your pet’s full coat.
+Shampoos with CBD and other soothing active ingredients may help relieve itching and redness from seborrhea while restoring your pet’s full coat.

 Seborrhea is a condition in dogs characterized by flaky skin and greasy hair.
 Seborrhea presents in a few ways: oily (oleosa), dry (sicca) or a combination of the two, which is the most common form.
 Waxy, greasy flakes clump in the ears, elbows, around the ankles, and under the belly and armpits.
 This build-up of dead skin often produces an unpleasant odor and causes your pup to feel extremely itchy.
 Her constant scratching can cause bleeding, crusting and festering wounds.
 If not properly treated, these open sores can become the perfect home for bacteria to intensify into a serious infection.